ctedja/map_showcase/README.md

-# Map Showcase
+# Animated Map Showcase
-Oh look, a selection of animated maps.
+Oh look, these maps can move.
+A quick selection of animated maps.

 <br>
 <hr>